Blog Nutrition Food Cravings Chart: What Cravings Mean And What To Eat Instead

 Food Cravings Chart: What Cravings Mean And What To Eat Instead

-Cravings are usually a sign that something is out of balance.
-Maybe you are not getting enough nutrients, or you are emotionally stressed.
-The urge to eat a particular food is twice as common in women than in males.
-Understanding the food cravings chart can better help you be able to deal with those pesky food cravings.
+Cravings are sometimes a sign that something is out of balance.
+Maybe you’re not getting enough nutrients, or you’re emotionally stressed (11).
+The urge to eat a particular food is twice as common in women than in men.
+Understanding the food cravings chart can help you better deal with those pesky food cravings.

 The Food Cravings Meaning Chart